Smoked Sausage with Sriracha Mustard Sauce

 Maple Mustard Dipping Sauce

 This maple mustard dipping sauce also makes for yummy chicken finger dipping!
 Oh, and corn dogs?
-They abolulely scream for this sauce!
+They absolutely scream for this sauce!
+This sauce takes anything good and makes it a whole lot better.

 Also try my Sriracha mustard sauce.